harshdevcode/Blogs-Project/posts/atlassian-security-for-jira-and-confluence-with-casb.md

 Confluence is a solution for creating a shared workspace and for teams to collectively come together and collaborate on a project.
 It provides an environment with complete user transparency, workflow management, collaboration done by each user, and an understanding of the project’s growth over time.

 There are a bunch of apps in the Atlassian suite.
 Here’s a list of all the Jira and Confluence apps with a short description for each.

+&nbsp;

  - **Jira Service Desk:** Jira Service Desk is a platform to receive issues from customers and track customer lifecycles from querying to deploying the solution with all the paperwork and request queuing.

+ &nbsp;

  - **Jira Core:** Jira Core is a highly organized workflow project, where all teams can create a step-by-step process to complete tasks on time.
 They are highly versatile and can be used by all departments within an organization.

+ &nbsp;

  - **Jira Software:** Jira software utilizes the power of Kanban and Agile methodologies, to build project sprints, list issues, create backlog items, task completion and velocity, and visually depict the team’s progress.

+ &nbsp;

  - **Bitbucket:** Bitbucket is an on-premise Git repository management software for all team members to collaborate on projects and is the top competitor for the Microsoft-owned GitHub.

+ &nbsp;

  - **Confluence:** Confluence is a document collaboration tool for teams to keep records of a research topic or share steps to configure a standard software tool to promote transparency within the team.

+ &nbsp;

  - **Statuspage:** Statuspage lets the customers know about scheduled downtime for maintenance of the application to prevent sudden crashes.
  It stands as an **“Incident Management Messenger”** between you and your end users.

+ &nbsp;

  - **Opsgenie:** Opsgenie helps your developer teams and operations teams stay on top of threat alerts and incidents and control the situation in real-time.

+ &nbsp;

  - **Jira Align:** Jira Align enables project planning and strategy alignment with support for hundreds of users at different levels in the organization.

 ### Why do I need to secure my Atlassian suite with Cloud Access Security Broker (CASB)? {#why-to-secure-my-atlassian-apps-with-casb}